-Speaking of pools, sunbathing aficionados are sure to be lured by the pool area.
+Speaking of things you do when the sun is out, sunbathing enthusiasts are sure to be lured by the pool area.
 This magnificent two-acre outdoor playground is comprised of several swimming pools.
 In addition, there are three bars, a 12-foot waterfall, 27 cabanas, in-water chaise lounges and daybeds.
-Along with concerts and special events, summer's ongoing Palms Pool & Dayclub parties, like Ditch Fridays, are not to be missed.
-And you can grab a bite at the poolside Back Room Burger, which offers diverse hamburger options, hearty sides, craft beers and homemade custard shakes.
+Along with concerts and special events, summer's ongoing Palms Pool & Dayclub parties, like Ditch Fridays, are not to be missed – they just want you to ditch everything else.

+For the foodie, Palms has a truly impressive lineup of restaurants.
 At the French-themed Alizé by chef Andre Rochat and Nove Italiano by chef Geno Bernardo, the spectacular food is overshadowed only by unrivaled views -- panoramic vistas of the Strip and beyond.
 A hipster's paradise, other trendy restaurants at the Palms include N9NE Steak House, where you'll be living large while savoring tender and tasty cuts of beef.
 Lao Sze Chuan by renowned Chicago chef Tony Hu serves authentic Sze Chuan cuisine along with a selection of popular Mandarin, Cantonese, Hunan and Shanghai dishes.
 Lao Sze Chuan also offers dim sum and signature entrees from Hu's Chicago locations like Tony's Chicken with Three Chili.
-Even the 24 Seven Café, Bistro Buffet and The Eatery, a food court that is positioned next to the 14-screen Brenden Theatres, have fashionable vibes.
+Even the 24 Seven Café, Cafe on the Way, Bistro Buffet and The Eatery, a food court that is positioned next to the 14-screen Brenden Theatres, have fashionable vibes.